-There are many different types of therapy and many different types of therapists, so in order to choose the right therapist for you it is important to understand how they work
+There are numerous types of therapeutic approaches and different styles of therapists, and so to choose the right therapist it is important to understand how they work

 The work that I typically do with my patients is called Psychodynamic/Psychoanalytic Therapy, accented with existentialist considerations and approaches.
 Traditional psychodynamic therapists focus on helping the patient develop insights into their motivations, character structure, and interpersonal style of relating to others.
 When patients develop insight, they gain a greater understanding of their problems and the reasons why they behave, think, and feel the way they do.
 Contemporary psychodynamic therapists, like myself, maintain that gaining insight into one's problems is only one important piece of this project.
 For instance, the work I do with my patients often places equal emphasis on emotional expression and human relatedness.